 Shiitake mini farm FAQ

-The main stages
+The main stages of incubation

-Now create the perfect autumn storm!
+Creating the perfect autumn storm!

 - Give the bag a firm but gentle slapping …a storm has blown the tree or branch down!
 Better to do this with the plastic on, or a bit more gentle with it off.